 Additionally, remember to check the gutters and areas above your outdoor air conditioning unit to make sure there is no damage or leaks.
 If you have a leaking gutter or water runoff problems around your air conditioner unit, get them fixed immediately.

-Click here to learn how to prevent icicles and ice dams around your eaves.
 If your home experiences ice dams, that is a clear sign of a serious air leak problem.
 Contact your local HVAC expert for assistance with attic air insulation and air leaks.